Primary Job Function:

 - Knowledge of local community drug trends, the effects on the body and cognitive functioning of drugs of abuse, signs and symptoms of opioid overdose, psychosocial implications of substance use disorders, the process of addiction and treatment, social service, economic, legal, and medical systems, HIV transmission-health, behavioral, and emotional implications of opioid use and other co-occurring substance use disorders.

-- Knowledge and espousement of Harm Reduction as an evidence-based practice is critical to succeeding in this job role.
+- Knowledge and espousement of Harm Reduction as an evidence-based practice is critical to succeed in this job role.

 - Competitive salary